|Learn how to utilize the internet to research and communicate community change and improvement.|

 Sustaining the effort.
 As the Community Tool Box continually emphasizes, the work of health and community development is never really done.
 Once an intervention is launched, it has to be maintained over time for as long as it's needed.
 Real community change - change that involves system and attitude changes, policy change, etc. - may take years or decades.
 Even once it's accomplished, it still needs to be maintained if you don't want to lose ground.
 Both the work and the funding have to continue, or you'll never reach and your ultimate goal of an improvement in the lives of community members.
 The final three core competencies are aimed at keeping it all going indefinitely, or for as long as is necessary.

-- Writing a grant application for funding.
+- Applying for grants.
 As much as we might wish things were otherwise, money is necessary for almost any health or community effort.
 Understanding where to look for both public and private funding, and how to write a successful grant proposal are essential skills for any organization that wants to do community work.

 - Improving organizational management and development.
 If you're going to sustain your work over a long period, your organization has to be well-managed and structured for the long haul.
 There are different models you can choose from, but regardless of which you use, you have to be able to pay bills and staff on time, deliver services effectively, recruit participants, deal with internal and external problems, use your assets well, work with other organizations, and develop systems that make it easy to get things done.
 In short, you have to be able to manage work, staff, external relationships, and money as efficiently and gracefully as possible.